dzirkler/dotnetcorehelloworld/README.md

 1. From the project directory (where this readme is located), build the app:
 `docker run -it --rm -v "$(pwd):/src" --workdir /src microsoft/dotnet:1.1.1-sdk /bin/bash /src/build.sh`
 1. Build the docker image:
 `docker build . --tag organizaton/repo:tag`
+    * Use your own org and repo names here.
 1. Run the new image:
 `docker run organization/repo:tag`
     * You should see "Hello World!" written in your console.